EU Tax & Accounting — 27 Member States

 Germany

-- INVEST Grant: 20% acquisition grant for angel investors buying shares in qualifying startups.
-Additional 25% exit grant (exempts capital gains).
-Max investment: €500K/investor/year.
+- INVEST Grant: 20% acquisition grant for angel investors buying shares in qualifying startups; additional exit grant on capital gains.
+Caps per investor/year apply — verify current figures at BAFA.

 Spain